 In addition to infection, a renal biopsy — like any invasive procedure — carries the risk of potential internal damage to the targeted organ or nearby areas.

 Typically, you do not need to do much to prepare for a renal biopsy.

 Be sure to tell your doctor about any prescription drugs, over-the-counter medications, and herbal supplements you are taking.
 You should discuss with them whether you should stop taking them before and during the test, or if you should change the dosage.

 Your doctor may provide special instructions if you are taking medications that could affect the results of the renal biopsy.
 These medications include:

 You will need to fast from food and drink for at least eight hours prior to your kidney biopsy.
-If you are given a sedative to take at home before the biopsy, you will not be able to drive yourself to the procedure and will have to arrange for transport.
+If you are given a sedative to take at home before the biopsy, you will not be able to drive yourself to the procedure and will have to arrange for transportation.